One of our readers recently asked us if there is a way to allow users to post anonymous comments in WordPress.

 These fields are required by default, but you can make them optional.
 This means that visitors who feel comfortable sharing their personal information still have a way to enter their name and email address.

-To make the comment form’s ‘Name’ and ‘Email’ fields optional, go to Settings » Discussion in your WordPress dashboard.
+To make the comment form’s ‘Name’ and ‘Email’ fields optional, you can go to Settings » Discussion in your WordPress dashboard.

 Here, simply uncheck the box next to ‘Comment author must fill out name and email.’